sorelmitra/learn/README.md

 * **SampleBot Admin**.
 This is a web app where chat bot owners can create accounts and configure SampleBot, including: connection to one of the supported communication channels, intent recognition and responses
 * **ChatBot API**.
 This is a chat bot RESTful API that serves as an interface for talking to various bots (for now only SampleBot).
 It allows sending a message to a bot and getting the bot response
 * **Chat API**.
 This is a chat RESTful API that allows posting messages and getting notifications when messages are posted
-* **Chat App**.
+* **Chat Mobile**.
 This is a mobile app where the visitors can write messages and read messages posted by other chat members

 Additionally, this platform will conform to the following constraints (initially it is enough if we at least *design* for it):